mattvryan/jackrabbit-oak/oak-doc/src/site/markdown/features/direct-binary-access.md

 Please note that only `Binary` objects returned from `Property.getBinary()`, `Property.getValue().getBinary()` or `Property.getValues() ... getBinary()` will support a functional `BinaryDownload`.

 Also note that clients should always check whether the URI returned from the `getURI()` call is null.
 A null return value generally indicates that the feature is not available.
-But this situation is also possible in two other cases:
+But this situation is also possible in three other cases:

 * If the binary is stored in-line in the node store.
 If the binary is smaller than the minimum upload size, it will be stored in the node store instead of in cloud blob storage, and thus a direct download URI cannot be provided.
 * If the data store implementation is using asynchronous uploads and the binary is still in cache.
 If a client adds a binary via the repository (i.e. not using the direct binary upload feature) and then immediately requests a download URI for it, it is possible that the binary is still in cache and not yet uploaded to cloud storage, and thus a direct download URI cannot be provided.
+* If the data store is configured to authenticate using a shared access signature (AzureDataStore only), as it is not possible to generate a signed download URI when authenticating this way.

 ### Upload